KacemMathlouthi/Resume-RAG/README.md

-Here's a sample `README.md` file tailored to your project:

----

-# **Resume-Based Chatbot with Gradio**
+# **RAG Resume Chatbot with Gradio**
 A chatbot application that leverages **retrieval-augmented generation (RAG)** to answer questions about an individual's professional experience.
-The chatbot is designed to retrieve relevant information from a resume and generate intelligent responses using state-of-the-art language models.
+The chatbot is designed to retrieve relevant information from a resume and generate intelligent responses using large language models (LLMs).

 ---

 ## **Features**
-- **Resume-based Question Answering:** Ask questions about the professional background of Kacem Mathlouthi.
+- **Resume-based Question Answering:** Ask questions about Kacem Mathlouthi's professional background.
 - **Semantic Search:** Uses embeddings to retrieve the most relevant sections of the resume.
 - **Gradio Interface:** A user-friendly interface for interacting with the chatbot.
-- **Modular Design:** Cleanly organized for future scalability.

 ---